sohamjaiswal/liquid-galaxy-core/README.md

 ## Installation

-The installation script (`install.sh`) is intended to be used with Ubuntu.
+The installation script (`lg.sh`) is intended to be used with Ubuntu 22.04.
 It might not work with other distributions.

-Tested with:

-- Ubuntu 16.04 LTS
-- <strike>Ubuntu 15.10</strike>
+Working:
+Install Script

 ### Distribution installation details: